farhanaahmed/social-app-graphql/README.md

 # Go GraphQL Social App

-This is a demo social media backend API built with **Go** and **GraphQL**.
-It provides core functionality for post management, serving as a foundational learning project.
+This is a demo social media backend API built with **Go** and **GraphQL**. <br>
+It provides a complete set of CRUD (Create, Read, Update, Delete) operations for managing posts, serving as a foundational learning project.

 ## 🚀 Features Implemented

 * **GraphQL API**: A single, efficient `/graphql` endpoint for all data operations.
+* **Full CRUD**: Complete functionality to create, read, update, and delete posts.
 * **Post Management**: Users can create new posts and fetch all existing posts.
 * **Database Integration**: Data is persisted in a **PostgreSQL** database.
-* **Authentication (Mocked)**: A hardcoded user ID is injected into the request context to simulate a logged-in user and enable post creation.
+* **Authentication (Mocked)**: A hardcoded user ID is injected into the request context to simulate a logged-in user and enable authorization checks for post ownership.

 ## 🛠️ Technologies Used